oliveox/watermarker-js/README.md

 - Video: MP4
 - Image: JPEG

-# Help
-Drop an issue if you have any questions.

-# Contribution
+# Help / Contribution
-Drop an issue if you have any suggestions / observations.
+Drop an issue if you have any questions, suggestions or observations.
 Other not yet implemented cool features I've been thinking about can be found in the [TODO]() file or in code market with `//TODO`.

+# Credits
+Shout-out to the [node-ffmpeg](https://github.com/damianociarla/node-ffmpeg) project from which I've used the code for getting the overlay in FFmpeg language.